Xining Caojiapu International Airport

+According to the Civil Aviation Administration of China, in 2025, Xining Caojiapu International Airport recorded 63,344 flight takeoffs and landings, and 7.88 million passenger movements, representing a year-on-year increases of 12.1% and 11.9% respectively.

 History

 The first airport in the area was located near the town of Lejiawan, 17 km west of the current airport.
 Built on the orders of military governor Ma Bufang in 1931, it saw limited use by commercial airlines in 1933.
 In 1957, the runway was expanded to 2,600 m and more facilities were added.
 A commercial route flew between Xining, Lanzhou, Baotou, and Beijing with fewer than 1,000 passengers per year.
 The airport was shared with the military.

 In 1975, plans were made to relocate the airport, as the Lejiawan Airport was limited by a one-way gravel runway.
 Construction of Caojiapu airport was approved by the State Council on 17 May 1985 and started in 1989.
 The airport opened in December 1991.
 The site of the former airport is now a military base.